-It has become a requirement for the upcoming release 4.5 of the GNU compiler collection GCC, where it is used in the C and Fortran frontends for constant folding, the evaluation of constant mathematical expressions during the compilation of a program.
+It is a prerequisite for the release 4.5 of the GNU compiler collection GCC, where it is used in the C and Fortran frontends for constant folding, the evaluation of constant mathematical expressions during the compilation of a program.

-5.4.
+5.3.
 Mpfrcx